-Student shall prepare a report consisting of Detailed Structure Design of a building considering all safety factors including fire, earthquake, cyclone, floods, etc.
+The student shall prepare a report consisting of Detailed Structure Design of a building considering all safety factors including fire, earthquake, cyclone, floods, etc.

-Report to be prepared in bound form with drawings attached.
+Report being prepared in bound form with drawings attached.

 To prepare working drawings for a project and resolve complex aspects in the buildings with appropriate materials and design details.